andreyorst/fzf.kak/README.md

 - <kbd>s</kbd> - Search over buffer contents and jump to result line.
 - <kbd>t</kbd> - Browse ctags tags.
 - <kbd>Alt</kbd>+<kbd>t</kbd> - Select tag kind filter on per language basis.
+- <kbd>g</kbd> - Interactive grep.

-So for example pressing <kbd>Ctrl</kbd>+<kbd>p</kbd> <kbd>f</kbd> will open `fzf` at the bottom of the Kakoune buffer, showing you all possible files.
+So for example pressing <kbd>Ctrl</kbd>+<kbd>p</kbd> <kbd>f</kbd> will open `fzf` window, showing you all files from current directory recursively.

+When Kakoune is being run in Tmux, **fzf.kak** will use bottom split to display `fzf`.
+Additional keybindings are available to open file in vertical or horizontal split.
+When Kakoune is used in plain terminal, the `terminal` command is being used to create new windows.

-### Configuration
+## Configuration
 **fzf.kak** features a lot of settings via options that can be altered to change how **fzf.kak** behaves.

-#### Tmux
-When using inside tmux, `fzf` will use bottom split.
-Height of this split can be changed with `fzf_tmux_height` option.  `fzf_tmux_height_file_preview` option is used to control height of the split when you do file searching with file-preview turned on.

-#### File with preview window
+### File command
 You can configure what command to use to search for files, and it's arguments.
 Supported tools are [GNU Find][12], [The Silver Searcher][13], [ripgrep][14],
 [fd][15].
 GNU find is used by default, but you can switch to another one.
-There are some default values for those, so you can go:
+There are some default values for those, so you can just state the name of the tool:

 ```kak
 set-option global fzf_file_command 'rg' # 'ag', 'fd', or 'find'
 ```

-Or if you don't like default file arguments, which are `find -type f`, and would like to disable searching in, say `.svn` or `.git` directories you can set it like so:
+Or if you don't like default arguments, which for `find` are `find -type f`, and would like to disable searching in, say `.svn` and `.git` directories you can set option like this:

 ```kak
 set-option global fzf_file_command "find . \( -path '*/.svn*' -o -path '*/.git*' \) -prune -o -type f -print"
 ```

-The same pattern applies for other commands, except `buffer`, and `cd`.
+This can give you the idea of how this plugin can be customized.
+Most of **fzf.kak** modules provide settings for their commands, so you should check all `fzf-optionname` available in prompt mode.
+All such options are well documented, so listing those in readme would make it unnecessary long.

+### Preview
+**fzf.kak** tries to automatically detect where to show preview window, depending on aspect ratio of new terminal window.
+By default if the doubled height is bigger than the width, preview occupies upper 60% of space.
+If height is smaller than the width, preview is shown at the right side.

+You can configure the amount of space for preview window with these options:
+`fzf_preview_height` and `fzf_preview_width`.

+When using **fzf.kak** inside `tmux`, bottom pane is used for all `fzf` commands, and preview window is displayed on the right side.
+When preview is turned on, height of `tmux` split is increased to provide more space.
+You can configure split height with `fzf_preview_tmux_height`

+Amount of lines in preview window can be changed with `fzf_preview_lines` option.

+If you don't want preview feature you can disable it by setting `fzf_preview` option to `false`.

+#### Highlighting preview window
+You also can highlight contents of the file displayed within preview window.
+To do so, you can specify which highlighter to use with `fzf_highlighter` option.
+Supported highlighters are:

+* [Bat][16]
+* [Coderay][17]
+* [Highlight][18]
+* [Rouge][19]

+Although other tools are not supported by the script, then should work fine as long as they work with `fzf`.

-#### VCS
+### VCS
 This script supports these version control systems: Git, Subversion, GNU Bazaar, and Mercurial.
 By default <kbd>v</kbd> mapping from `fzf` mode will detect your version control system and open `fzf` window for you.
 If you wish to explicitly